heades/blog/_posts/2018-09-19-Faculty-Search.md

 The positions are open rank and not specific to any one subfield, and the percent effort between teaching and research will be balanced.

-However, [Clement Aubert](http://spots.augusta.edu/caubert/) and I are looking to recruit at least one of these positions for our new lab:
+However, [Clément Aubert](http://spots.augusta.edu/caubert/) and I are looking to recruit at least one of these positions for our new lab:

 [The ForML Lab](http://metatheorem.org/formlab/)